 SWALLOWTAIL PARK PLAYGROUND

-The second meeting will be held at the below date.
-At this meeting staff will present two playground concepts based on feedback received at the playground workshop.
+The second meeting was held at the below date.
+At this meeting staff presented two playground concepts based on feedback received at the playground workshop.

 PUBLIC INPUT MEETING #2 - ONLINE

 Monday, November 9, 2020 at 6:00 pm

 The City of Madison currently owns and maintains approximately 180 playgrounds across the park system.
 This does not include most school playgrounds, which are owned and maintained by MMSD.
 The 180 playgrounds equates to 7 per 10,000 residents.
 According to the Trust for Public Land’s (TPL) annual rating of the 100 largest municipal parks systems in the nation, this puts Madison at #1 and by a fairly sizable margin.
 As a comparison, Cincinnati has approximately 5 playgrounds per 10K residents, and is currently 2nd in the annual ranking in this category.
 This places Madison at approximately 40% more playgrounds per capita than other leading communities.
 Of cities reported by the TPL that have the highest playgrounds per capita, the per capita ratio is between 2.4 and 4.7 playgrounds per 10,000 residents.
 There are only two municipalities with amounts higher, Madison at 7.1 and Cincinnati at 5.0 playgrounds per capital.
 Madison Parks is certainly proud of this ranking, but such a sizable system of playgrounds does mean there are significant costs to develop and maintain the system in a safe and accessible manner.